-A study on the use of music with preschool children ages 0 - 6.
-Students will look at different developmental ages, culture, behavioral issues, and how music affects the preschool room environment.
+A study on the use of music with children from infants through age 8.
+Students will look at different developmental ages, culture, behavioral issues, and effective use of music in the early childhood environment.
 Music created through voice, instruments and physical movement will be explored.

-EARLY CHILDHOOD GROWTH and DEVELOPMENT 3 Hours
+EARLY CHILDHOOD GROWTH and DEVELOPMENT